amhirdaykapil/CodeAlpha_CreditScoringModel/README.md

 # 💳 Credit Scoring Prediction Model — CodeAlpha Internship

-This project predicts whether a person is likely to default on a loan using real-world financial data from the "Give Me Some Credit" dataset.
+This project predicts whether a person is likely to default on a loan using real-world financial dataset.

 ---